 Currently, the Museum Tinguely in Basel, Switzerland shows a comprehensive survey of the work of the French artist Arman (1928-2005).
 The exhibition in Basel features seven thematically arranged galleries.
 They provide a unique overview of Arman’s oeuvre form the early 1950s to his late work in the 1990s, with a special focus on the 1960s and 70s.

 In this video, the director of the museum, Roland Wetzel, talks about the concept of the exhibition, Arman’s oeuvre – and the rediscovery of a work from the Poubelles series.
-This video is an excerpt, the full-length version is available after the jump.
+This video is an excerpt, the full-length version is available below.

 On display are Arman’s major work groups, beginning with the Cachets and Allures d’Objects.
 Alson on view are key works from the series Coupes, Colères, Combustions, and Inclusions, as well as a selection of Accumulations Renault, and exmples of Arman’s paintings and resin casts using paint tubes.